 Here is the starting line at the Regional Hour walk in Banks, Oregon, on Oct 21st, 2012.
 45 degrees at the start so we are bundled up.

 Club Northwest Racewalking

 We are integrated into Club Northwest and race under their banner.
 They are club number 36-0116 for your USATF registrations.

 Here is the CNW membership link.
 Club Northwest Cost is $50 annually and you get a nice navy blue performance fabric CNW shirt the first time you join.
 There are also event discounts, Northwest Runner subscriptions, and other benefits of membership.
 The distinctive orange singlet we see at races must be purchased separately but is good quality and will last a long time.
 See me in the front row above in the new singlet.
 Steve in the back has an old model and lighter, faded color.

 If you have news you want to share or need more

-Things to look for are: low profile sole (thin), low heel, (we don't need much cushioning to walk), flexible toe area (most racing flats will have this) and full, flat sole, without much cutout or concave area.
-See my notes on my glue gun solution to the concave area if needed.
+Things to look for are: low profile sole (thin), low heel, (we don't need much cushioning to walk), very flexible toe area so you can extend onto the toe for stride length and full, flat sole, without much cutout or concave area.
+(See my notes below on my glue gun solution to the concave area if needed.)
 Most local running stores will have several models under racing flats, or lightweight performance headings.
 You want to pick them up and feel the light weight, plus bend the toe upward to be sure that it is flexible.
-Some thinner soles are still fairly stiff.
+Some thinner soles are still fairly stiff as a.
 Heel should have some stiffness, this is called the heel counter, to provide support there.
 A few models make this flexible to save weight but I've found this is not good for racewalking where you walk more on the outside of the foot than with running.

 to save weight but I can fix that with a little glue from a hot glue gun